-The movie is set in 1995, yet Chuck's Jeep Cherokee is clearly at least a 1999 model.
+Chuck was lost in 1995, yet his Jeep Cherokee is clearly a 1999 model.
 The newly styled front end first appeared in 1997 models, and the wheels were first available in 1999.
 The dashboard and instrument cluster are from the newer model.
 The front blinkers on the 1995 Cherokee were attached to the headlights, not on the front fender.

-In the scene where Chuck first finds the port-a-potty piece that washes up on shore, the first shot revealing his left thigh does not bear the long scar shown earlier in the movie.
-Yet in the scenes afterwards, the scar appears once again on his left thigh.
+When Chuck first finds the port-a-potty piece that washes up on shore, the first shot revealing his left thigh does not bear the long scar shown earlier in the movie.
+Yet afterwards, the scar appears once again on his left thigh.

 Right after Chuck cuts his hand, while he is trying to create fire, the boxed volleyball is sitting on the ground with the black part of the box on the right hand side.
 When Chuck goes to pick it up to throw it, the black part of the box is now seen on the left hand side.